Inzaghii17/UniversityERP/README.md

-### 🧪 Validation & Safety Checks

--Duplicate enrollments are prevented

--Section capacity is strictly enforced

--Deadline-based drop restrictions are applied

--Role-based access control is enforced at every write operation

--Maintenance Mode blocks all student and instructor modifications

--Clear and user-friendly error messages are shown

-### 🔧 Maintenance Mode

-Controlled by the Admin
-When enabled:
-Students and Instructors can only view data
-All create / update / delete operations are blocked
-A visible banner is shown across the UI
-Ensures consistency during maintenance or backup operations

-### 💾 Backup & Restore

-ERP database can be backed up by the Admin
-Restore functionality reverts the database to a previous state Useful for demos, testing, and recovery

-### 📄 Documentation Included

-UML and architecture diagrams
-Test plan and test summary
-Seed scripts
-Demo video
-How-to-run guide

-### 🎯 Learning Outcomes

-DAO pattern and layered architecture
-Secure authentication and authorization
-Java Swing UI development
-Maven-based project structure
-Real-world ERP system design principles
+## 🧪 Validation & Safety Checks

+- Duplicate enrollments are prevented
+- Section capacity is strictly enforced
+- Deadline-based drop restrictions are applied
+- Role-based access control is enforced at every write operation
+- Maintenance Mode blocks all student and instructor modifications
+- Clear and user-friendly error messages are shown

+---

+## 🔧 Maintenance Mode

+- Controlled by the **Admin**
+- When enabled:
+  - Students and Instructors can only view data
+  - All create / update / delete operations are blocked
+- A visible banner is shown across the UI
+- Ensures consistency during maintenance or backup operations

+---

+## 💾 Backup & Restore

+- ERP database can be backed up by the Admin
+- Restore functionality reverts the database to a previous state
+- Useful for demos, testing, and recovery

+---

+## 📄 Documentation Included

+- UML and architecture diagrams
+- Test plan and test summary
+- Seed scripts
+- Demo video
+- How-to-run guide

+---

+## 🎯 Learning Outcomes

+- DAO pattern and layered architecture
+- Secure authentication and authorization
+- Java Swing UI development
+- Maven-based project structure
+- Real-world ERP system design principles